krisek/audioloader/README.md

 If you run the application with standalone uWSGI, you just need to visit http://localhost:5000 after starting it.

 ## Navigation bar
 The first icon on the left side opens the directory view.
 The second opens the dash (which is the default view).
 The third one opens the radio stations view.
+The optional fourth one shows your Bandcamp history.
 In the middle you see the title of the currently playing song and the various media controls (if there's anything playing).
 On the left side you see a search bar: it needs minimum four characters to start searching.

 ### Settings
 The gear button opens the settings dialog.

 MPD port: this is where you can set what port the Flask application should use to connect to the MPD server.
 (Tip: if you have a family, you can set up separate MPD server for everybody — it's not complicated.)

-Stream from: If you plan to use Kodi to consume the stream from the MPD server, where this stream is located
+Stream from: If you plan to stream from the MPD server, where this stream is located

 Client: your id, this identifies your history / random album selection and favorites on the server, so that you can use the application from several devices

 Kodi hostname: where is your Kodi server accessible on the network.
-The application uses JSONRPC calls, you might need to enable it on Kodi
+The application uses JSONRPC calls, you might need to enable it on Kodi (deprecated)

 Log level: not relevant (only debug is supported for the time being)

-Most of the settings work out of the box, though it makes sense to set a client id, and obviously for Kodi related settings there is no default, this is something you need to figure out yourself.

 ## Music selection
 The directory browser speaks for itself.